onestsam/snort2pfcd/README.md

-system monitors network traffic and will generate an alert if this traffic matches a rule for a type of malicious activity. <b>snort2pfcd</b> monitors this alert file and can then add the offending ip address to a pf block table.
+system monitors network traffic and will generate an alert if this traffic matches a rule for a type of malicious activity. <b>snort2pfcd</b> monitors this alert file and can then add the offending ip address to a packet filter block table. <b>snort2pfcd</b> provides the above options for the user to specify the conditions under which the offending address is added to the packet filter block table.</p>

-<b>snort2pfcd</b> provides the above options for the user to
+<p style="margin-left:6%; margin-top: 1em">Differentiating
-specify the conditions under which the offending address is added to the pf block table.
-Differentiating between benign and malicious network traffic is difficult and, unfortunately, snort generates a fair amount of false-positives.
+between benign and malicious network traffic is difficult and, unfortunately, snort generates a fair amount of false-positives.
 One will find that many established and trusted websites will also produce network traffic that appears (or is genuinely) malicious.
 To assist the user with